-- 234. Plaintiffs re-allege and incorporate by reference each and every allegation contained in the preceding paragraphs as if fully set forth here. - 235.
-Pursuant to the Contract under which Defendants operate the private probation scheme at issue, PPS performs traditional governmental functions of probation supervision for the City and the Municipal Court. - 236.
-The Due Process Clause of the Fourteenth Amendment requires probation providers such as PPS to serve as neutral information gatherers and neutrally assist the Municipal Court in fairly discharging sentences and prohibits probation providers from having a personal financial interest in the probation cases they supervise. - 237.
-Defendants' policies and practices in executing the Contract, however, have created a direct financial stake for PPS-a for-profit corporation-in every decision PPS makes concerning the supervision, enforcement, and revocation of Plaintiff Harper's Municipal Court probation. - 238.
-Due to this financial interest, PPS is not incentivized to operate as a neutral public court officer or to instruct individuals to seek waivers of any fees, assist individuals in reporting their indigency to the Judge, or evaluate the indigency of individuals itself.
-Rather, PPS is incentivized to maximize corporate profit from the decisions it makes in deciding Plaintiff Harper's and proposed Class members' probation conditions, how to enforce them, what information it provides Plaintiff Harper and the proposed Class about their rights and obligations under probation, the statements it submits to Judge Gomany about Plaintiff Harper's and Class members' compliance with probation, and the sanctions it recommends to Municipal Court Judge for alleged probation violations.
+- 245. Plaintiff re-alleges and incorporates by reference each and every allegation contained in the preceding paragraphs as if fully set forth here. - 246.
+Pursuant to the Contract under which Defendants operated the private probation scheme at issue, PPS performed traditional governmental functions of probation supervision for the City and the Municipal Court.

+- 247. The Due Process Clause of the Fourteenth Amendment requires probation providers such as PPS to serve as neutral information gatherers and neutrally assist the Municipal Court in fairly discharging sentences and prohibits probation providers from having a personal financial interest in the probation cases they supervise. - 248.
+Defendants' policies and practices in executing the Contract, however, created a direct financial stake for PPS-a for-profit corporation-in every decision PPS made concerning the supervision, enforcement, and revocation of Plaintiff Harper's Municipal Court probation. - 249.
+Due to this financial interest, PPS was not incentivized to operate as a neutral public court officer or to instruct individuals to seek waivers of any fees, assist individuals in reporting their indigency to the Judge, or evaluate the indigency of individuals itself.
+Rather, PPS was incentivized to maximize corporate profit in deciding probation conditions for Plaintiff Harper and members of the proposed Equitable Relief and Damages Classes; how to enforce the conditions; what information to provide Plaintiff and members of the proposed Classes about their rights and obligations while on probation; which statements to submit to Judge Gomany about the probation compliance of the members of the proposed Classes; and what sanctions to recommend to Defendant Gomany for alleged probation violations. - 250.
+Through its actions, policies, and practices, PPS acted with reckless and callous indifference to the constitutional rights of Plaintiff Harper and other individuals on probation. - 251.
+Thus, Defendants' policy and practice of administering private probation for Plaintiff Harper and members of the proposed Classes through PPS-pursuant to the Contract and PPS-created Sentence of Probation Form-violated longstanding due process restrictions against such self-interested financial arrangements under the Fourteenth Amendment. - 252.
+These policies and practices injected, and will continue to inject upon Defendants'

-- 239. Thus, Defendants' policies and practices to administer private probation for Plaintiff Harper and members of the proposed Class through PPS-pursuant to the Contract and PPS-created Sentence of Probation Form-violate longstanding due process restrictions against such self-interested financial arrangements under the Fourteenth Amendment. - 240.
-These policies and practices have injected, and will continue to inject, PPS's financial interest into the probation supervision and enforcement process in Gardendale and PPS's probation-related decisions in Plaintiff Harper's and proposed class members' cases in violation of the Due Process Clause, unless they are stopped. - 241.
-Accordingly, to redress the harm resulting from Defendants' unconstitutional probation scheme, Plaintiff Harper and members of the proposed Class are entitled to an injunction enjoining this conflict of interest.
+resumption of this scheme, PPS's financial interest into the probation supervision and enforcement process in Gardendale and PPS's probation-related decisions in violation of the Due Process Clause, unless Defendants are enjoined from engaging in such practices in the future.